aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

 As your bet size grows, the game also changes.
 The challenge shifts from finding +EV bets to getting enough money down before limits or liquidity become the bottleneck.

 What I find most interesting about betting markets is that they turn messy real world questions into probabilities.
-That idea extends well beyon dsports.
+That idea extends well beyond sports.
 Election betting markets, for example, have historically been remarkably accurate predictors of outcomes, often outperforming traditional polling.
-During the 2024 election, I followed odds platforms like Polymarket.
+During the 2024 election, I followed odds on platforms like Polymarket.
 If you're curious about how accurate election markets have been historically, check out <a href="https://electionbettingodds.com/TrackRecord.html" target="_blank" style="color: #0066cc; text-decoration: underline;">this track record</a>.

 Markets teach us how to think probabilistically, identify inefficiencies, and manage risk.
 Even amid uncertainty, patterns and opportunities emerge for those who know where to look.